decentraland/snapshots-fetcher/etc/snapshots-fetcher.api.md

 import { SyncDeployment } from '@dcl/schemas';

 // Warning: (ae-forgotten-export) The symbol "SnapshotsFetcherComponents" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ReconnectionOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "CatalystDeploymentStreamOptions" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "PointerChangesDeployedEntityStreamOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "IJobWithLifecycle" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "CatalystDeploymentStreamComponent" needs to be exported by the entry point index.d.ts
 //
 // @public
 export function createCatalystPointerChangesDeploymentStream(components: SnapshotsFetcherComponents & {
     deployer: IDeployerComponent;
-}, contentServer: string, options: CatalystDeploymentStreamOptions): IJobWithLifecycle & CatalystDeploymentStreamComponent;
+}, contentServer: string, options: ReconnectionOptions & PointerChangesDeployedEntityStreamOptions): IJobWithLifecycle & CatalystDeploymentStreamComponent;

 // Warning: (ae-forgotten-export) The symbol "IProcessedSnapshotsComponent" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "createProcessedSnapshotsComponent" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export function createProcessedSnapshotsComponent(components: Pick<SnapshotsFetcherComponents, 'processedSnapshotStorage' | 'logs'>): IProcessedSnapshotsComponent;

+// Warning: (ae-forgotten-export) The symbol "SynchronizerOptions" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
 export function createSynchronizer(components: SnapshotsFetcherComponents & {
     deployer: IDeployerComponent;
-}, options: CatalystDeploymentStreamOptions): Promise<SynchronizerComponent>;
+}, options: SynchronizerOptions): Promise<SynchronizerComponent>;

 // Warning: (ae-forgotten-export) The symbol "EntityHash" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Server" needs to be exported by the entry point index.d.ts